jasonmcaffee/modulus/README.md

 ### Example Implementation
 We can opt to create our own config entry which we can reference during asyncFileLoad.

-You can create any convention or configuration that you want.  asyncFileLoad's 'this' will be the config object.
+NOTE: You can create any convention or configuration that you want.  asyncFileLoad's 'this' will be the config object.
 ```javascript
 modulus.init({
     asyncMap:{